-Our paddocks showcase our successful rare breeding programme, which includes Lincoln Longwool, Jacob and Suffolk Punch horses.
+Our paddocks showcase our successful rare breeding programme, which includes Hill Radnor & Boreray Sheep and Suffolk Punch & Cleveland Bay horses.
 We’ve also got rare breed British Landrace pigs on site.

-In springtime we are home to at least two dozen bouncing lambs.
+In springtime, we are home to bouncing lambs.
 Some are born here and some are orphans – known as Cade lambs – which we hand-rear when they come to us from other farms.